gventino/bloom-filter-go/README.md

 # GoCache

-My custom implementation of a cache like redis/dragonfly to use with unix socket domain
+This is my custom implementation of a cache like redis/dragonfly using with unix socket domain!

+# TODO

+* Stress testing
+* Write proper tests
+* Test it with and database
+* Build bloom filter variations for different data types
+* Create a proper bloom filter generic interface